 In 2001, following an agreement with the Egyptian government, a private inverstor undertook the task of restoring both monuments, in order to achieve a contemporary use, compatible with their identity, cultural significance and history.
 The restoration was acclaimed as the most important and costly procedure, by the private sector in Greece.

-The house of Mohamed Ali has now been turned into a hubb for art and culture and within the auspices of Imaret there is a monumental boutique hotel.
+The house of Mohamed Ali has now been turned into a hubb for art and culture and within the premises of Imaret there is a monumental boutique hotel.
 Both monuments are unique landmarks of history and cultural heritage of the Arab civilisation in Europe.